 A third reason that a lot of guys detest the bench is that they get stuck on a plateau.

-They might make some initial progress but then the weight increments come to a sudden halt.
+They might make some initial progress and see some good bench press results, but then the weight increments come to a sudden halt.

 No matter what they do, they simply cannot make any forward progress.
 That becomes extremely frustrating, and a lack of progress is absolutely brutal for your workout motivation.